misterpawan/scimat2/README.md

-# SCIMAT: Question and answer dataset for mathematics and science
+# SCIMAT: Science and Mathematics Dataset

 ## Authors: Snehith, Neeraj, and Pawan, IIIT, Hyderabad, copyright 2021

-Paper: SCIMAT: Dataset of Problems in Science and Mathematics
+Paper: SCIMAT: Dataset of Problems in Science and Mathematics, arXiv: 2109.15005, 2021, [Paper](https://arxiv.org/abs/2109.15005)

-#Information:
+## Remark on using the dataset

+-You may use this paper with Char2Char or Word2Word encoding in Transformer or in LSTM as shown in the paper above.

+-You may also generate different variations of the questions using the generator files.

+# Information:
 - For mathematics dataset, the generated datasets are provided.
+We will include the generator soon.
 - For Science dataset, the generator files can be used to generate the required number of samples.

-#If you find this useful, then please cite our work as follows:
+## If you find this useful, then please do cite our work as follows:

-Neeraj Kollepara and Snehith Kumar Chatakonda and Pawan Kumar, SCIMAT: Science and Mathematics Dataset, arXiv: 2109.15005, 2021.
+Neeraj Kollepara, Snehith Kumar Chatakonda and Pawan Kumar, SCIMAT: Science and Mathematics Dataset, arXiv: 2109.15005, 2021.

-Bibtex
+## If you prefer Bibtex, then use the following:

      @misc{scimat,

       title={SCIMAT: Science and Mathematics Dataset},